 Further points are made towards how Buddhism contribute toward personal self development.
 Ven Dr. H. Gunaratana approaches this topic from the point of mental health as well as its direct influence on the quality of life.
 This highlights the paramount of health toward any goal, including the pursuit of wealth.
 Part of a presentation held …

-Permanent link to this article: https://www.dhammikaweb.com/?p=10817
+Permanent link to this article: http://www.dhammikaweb.com/?p=10817

 ARE BUDDHISTS IDOL – WORSHIPPERS?
 Ven K Sri Dhammananda Thero